anomal/ScalaPerceptron/README.md

 2. `BinaryThresholdNeuron.scala`, which is a neuron that outputs either 0 or 1, and is a wrapper around
 3. `LinearNeuron.scala`, which implements the neural activation and weight adjustment formulas.

 Perceptrons can only learn to differentiate between classes that are [linearly separable](http://www.ece.utep.edu/research/webfuzzy/docs/kk-thesis/kk-thesis-html/node19.html).
+Every class and function is documented with Scaladoc style comments.

 To use the library,